papermoonio/papermoon-mkdocs/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

 - **Consider SEO** - keep these headings informative to improve SEO performance, discoverability, and accessibility

-- **Use a Verb** - similar to the page title, headings should use plain or base forms of verbs
+- **Use a verb** - similar to the page title, headings should use plain or base forms of verbs

-- **Create an Outline** - create an outline using just the headings for the subtasks and review it to ensure the user can readily determine the upcoming activities using the headings alone
+- **Create an outline** - create an outline using just the headings for the subtasks and review it to ensure the user can readily determine the upcoming activities using the headings alone

 ## Style Guidance